holbroow/holbroowNES/README.md

 ## Overview

 `holbroow6502` is an implementation of a fully functional NES emulator written in C. This project is part of the SCC 300 Third Year Project at Lancaster University, overseen by Professor Andrew Scott.
+Commit count is low due to a lot of changes on the fly during the development on my machine, at the point of 10 'commits' the project had likely undergone up to 200-300 small, seemingly insignificant changes privately on my machine.

 ## Features